LiaScript/docs/README.md

 ### Adding Titles

-As shown in section [Code - Projects 💫](#Projects-💫) you can add a title after the language indicator.
+As shown in section [Code - Projects 💫](#Projects-💫), you can add a title after the language indicator.
-This "title" can be a one-liner of Markdown-LiaScript and is displayed, as it is done for images, directly below the ASCII-art image.
+This "title" can be a one-liner of Markdown-LiaScript and is displayed directly below the ASCII art image, similar to how it is done for images.

 ```` markdown
 <!--